JoshTeperman/cultureamp-surveyor-2/README.md

 end
 ```

-The method works in a similar way to the fetch_answers solution in that it takes an optional *args argument which allows a flexible search for different answer values.
-Once again you can search for any combination of Question Subclasses or Answer value types, as long as you configure the validations and tests as a safety net, and can be used to return all answers using an additional method:
+The method works in a similar way to the fetch_answers solution in that it takes an optional *args argument which allows a flexible search for different `Answer` values.
+Once again you can search for any combination of `Question` subclasses or `Answer` value types, as long as you configure the validations and tests as a safety net, and can be used to return all `Answers` using an additional method:

 ```
 ~/lib/surveyor/survey.rb